breatheco-de/exercise-unit-test-with-jest/README.md

 Then follow this instructions:

 1. Download learnpack globally (if you don't have it already): `$ npm i learnpack -g`
-2. Download this learning package using learnpack: `$ learnpack install unit-test-with-jest`
+2. Download this learning package using learnpack: `$ learnpack download unit-test-with-jest`
 3. Get into the exercise folder: `$ cd exercise-unit-test-with-jest`
 4. Start the exercise: `$ learnpack start`